About the Figure Skating Club of Madison

 USFSA requires that at least one registered member of each family be 18 years of age or older.

-Skater must be Basic 2 or higher to join FSC of Madison.
+Skater must be Basic 2 or higher to join FSC of Madison (must be on club ice sessions with a coach until Basic 4).

 Memberships are formally approved by the Board of Directors at their next monthly meeting.
-Membership year is July 1 - June 30.
+Membership year is July 1 - June 30 (annual membership cycle opens June 1st).

-All membership rates except introductory may be prorated after September of the membership year (volunteer and monitor requirements will be prorated for all membership types).
+All membership rates except introductory may be prorated after September of the membership year (volunteer requirements will be prorated for all membership types).

 Please email [email protected] if applying for your membership after September prior to submitting membership payments.

-Skater must be Basic 2 or higher to join FSC of Madison.
+Skater must be Basic 2 or higher to join FSC of Madison (must be on club ice sessions with a coach until Basic 4).

 Memberships are formally approved by the Board of Directors at their next monthly meeting.
-Membership year is July 1 - June 30.
+Membership year is July 1 - June 30 (annual membership cycle opens June 1st).

-All membership rates except introductory may be prorated after September of the membership year (volunteer and monitor requirements will be prorated for all membership types).
+All membership rates except introductory may be prorated after September of the membership year (volunteer requirements will be prorated for all membership types).

 Please email [email protected] if applying for your membership after September prior to submitting membership payments.

-All families (Intro, Family, and Associate Family) will be required to make a $100 annual tax deductible donation for facilities maintenance
+All families will be required to make a $100 annual donation ($50 for associate members) for facilities maintenance

-All families (Intro, Family, and Associate Family) will be required to make a $100 annual tax deductible donation for facilities maintenance
+All families will be required to make a $100 annual donation ($50 for associate members) for facilities maintenance

-(1st club member who has not previously held USFSA membership)
+(1st club member) Available to skater/parent who has not previously held USFSA membership

 COLLEGIATE